What is a BC Green Games Project?

 Popular projects cover topics like energy conservation, transportation, gardens, recycling, composting, and community stewardship, but your project topic doesn't need to be limited to these!
 If it's green, it can be shared as a BC Green Games project!

 Don't know where to begin?

-An Elementary School team can be a select group of students, a school-wide green team, an entire class or a mixed-grade team consisting of students from Kindergarten to Grade 7.
-The sponsor teacher of an elementary team will act as the Team Leader and will be responsible for registration, administration and project submission.
+An Elementary School team can be a select group of students, en entire class, a group of mixed grades or a school-wide green team consisting of students from Kindergarten to Grade 7.
+The sponsor teacher of an elementary team will act as the Team Leader and will be responsible for registration, administration, and project submission.
 While student-led actions are encouraged at the primary level, we expect that projects will be more intensively guided by the teacher sponsor, especially in earlier grades.